 - Possess robust and clear career goals.

 Want more examples?
-See our resume example library, where you’ll find resumes for most jobs and industries.
+See our resume examples library, where you’ll find resumes for most jobs and industries.

 Here’s how to perfectly format your resume:

-Make your font size no smaller than 10 points and no larger than 12 points.
+Make your font size no smaller than 10 points and no larger than 12 points for body text.

 Generally, use 1-inch margins on every side, but you can bring your margins down half an inch if you need more space.